-Prerequisite: ARRT registered in Radiography or ARRT eligible for Radiography is designed to fulfill the 45 hours of mammography education required by the ARRT to be eligible to apply for the national certification in Mammography.
+Prerequisite: ARRT registered in Radiography or ARRT eligible for Radiography

+This course is offered to registered radiographers, in good standing with the American Registry of Radiologic Technologists (ARRT) and to radiography students currently enrolled in the radiography program.
+This course is designed to fulfill the 45 hours of mammography education required by the ARRT to be eligible to apply for the national certification in Mammography.
 The course covers the anatomy and pathologies of the breast identified through imaging, routine and special imaging projections of the breast to include proper exposure factors, radiation safety, and the compenents and procedures of a quality assurance program.